-Diversity and inclusion is a commitment to recognising and appreciating the variety of characteristics that make individuals unique; for example, gender, age, race, ethnicity, culture, disability, education and background.
+Diversity and inclusion are commitments to recognising and appreciating the variety of characteristics that make individuals unique; for example, gender, age, race, ethnicity, culture, disability, education and background.

-The South Port Diversity and Inclusion Policy is disclosed on the Company's website and includes the following specific measurable objectives set by the Board:
+The South Port Diversity and Inclusion Policy is disclosed on the Company's website within the Company's Corporate Governance Manual and includes the following specific measurable objectives set by the Board:

+At least 25% gender

+At least 25% gender

+diversity across all SPNZ

+Staff by 2025;

+At least 25% gender

+At least 25% gender

+At least 25% gender

+Board by 2025; and

-- At least 25% gender diversity across all SPNZ Staff by 2025; - At least 20% gender diversity across SPNZ Supervisors by 2025; - At least 25% gender diversity across SPNZ Executive by 2025; - At least 25% gender diversity across SPNZ Board by 2025; - At least 10% gender diversity across operational areas by 2025.
+- At least 20% gender diversity across SPNZ Supervisors by 2025; - At least 10% gender diversity across operational areas by 2025. - At least 25% gender diversity across SPNZ Executive by 2025;